Search icon

 Self-Reliance in Defence

-Despite initial scepticism about his ability to design a world-class weapon, Lt Col Bansod’s collaboration with Army and DRDO resulted in a successful indigenous product.
-His contribution to India's defence industry underscores nation’s growing self-reliance and technological prowess.
+Despite initial scepticism about his ability to design a world-class weapon, Lt Col Bansod’s collaboration with the Army and DRDO resulted in a successful indigenous product.
+His contribution to India's defence industry underscores the nation’s growing self-reliance and technological prowess.

 A Strategic Boost for India’s Defence Forces